MarkPearlCoZa/Talk_MobProgramming/TALK_SCRIPT.md

 > The key is that while you may see many angles and approaches, as a mob you should be trying to get consensus on what the next logical step is.

 Another very important part of your role is to talk at an appropriate level of abstraction that everyone can understand.
 For instance, when directing the typist you should talk at a level of abstraction that the typist is able to digest.
-Depending on how long the typist has been with the mob and how in sync they are with what the mob is wanting them to do the level of abstraction may change.
+Depending on how long the typist has been with the mob and how in sync they are with what you are wanting them to do the level of abstraction may change.
 An example of this may be that you see a potential refactor to simplify the code by extracting a method.
 Asking the typist to extract the method may be a sufficient level of abstraction.
 If the typist looks at you with a blank stare, go to a lower level of abstraction - become a little more explicit - "highlight line 114 to 127 and then press ctrl+alt+m to extract method".

 Finding the appropriate level to talk at is part of the challenge of mobbing.
 Something I've noticed that when a mob is just starting out it typically uses lower levels of abstraction, once a mob begins to find a common understanding it seems to use higher levels of abstraction.

 While not understanding is most apparent when directing the typist, you should be mindful of everyone else who is part of the rest of the mob.
 If you think that somene in the mob is not understanding, look for safe opportunities where you can help increase the understanding.

 On the flip side, if you are not understanding what is being said by someone in the mob have the courage to ask for it to be further explained.
 Mob Programming is about a group of people doing things together and learning from each other.
-Talking at levels that others in the mob do not understand significantly impairs learning.

 --------------------------

 Now, getting this all right is a real challenge because we are all different.

-Woody Zuill, the father of Mob Programming, talks about a protocol he uses for working with others when he's in a mob, it's really simple..
+Woody Zuill, who I consider the father of Mob Programming, talks about a protocol he uses for working with others when he's in a mob, it's really simple..

 > You should always treat people with Kindness, Consideration & Respect